Eynsford Circular via Otford walk

 -

 Take any convenient route across the recreation ground to its large car park on the far side.
-Go through this to come out onto the High Street opposite the first of the village's two pubs and a possible lunch stop, The Bull.
+Go through this to come out onto the High Street opposite the suggested lunch pub, The Bull.

 While crossing the recreation ground you could try to find two more planets: Mars (a ground-level disc between two football pitches) and Jupiter (a pillar by the groundsman's hut on the left-hand boundary hedge).